coder/modules/fly-region/README.md

 ## Associated template

-For a pre-configured Fly.io template, see the Coder template registry.
+Also see the Coder template registry for a [Fly.io template](https://registry.coder.com/templates/fly-docker-image) that provisions workspaces as Fly.io machines.